simmul/AlphaGISHomeAssignment/README.md

 # AlphaGISHomeAssignment

-Provided above are Jupiter Notebook file with the solution and `home_assignment_map.html` file with the final map output in html format.
+Provided above are Jupiter Notebook file `home_assignment_solution.ipynb` with the solution and `home_assignment_map.html` file with the final map output in html format.